Published: 21st June 2021

 As an employer, you are required to follow the letter of the law, but that does not mean that your responsibilities should go no further than this.

-Corporate Social Responsibility (CSR) shows a commitment to the community’s social and environment concerns and tackling issues such as climate change is seen as a huge part of this.
+Corporate Social Responsibility (CSR) shows a commitment to the community’s social and environmental concerns and tackling issues such as climate change is seen as a huge part of this.
 The way you provide water to your workforce can have an impact on your CSR, as conserving water is an important factor in environmental commitments.
 Treating water and pumping it around the country is chemical-intensive and not energy efficient, so using different drinking water supplies can help to reduce your carbon footprint.

 Access to clean drinking water is recognised by the United Nations as a basic human right, and that is why an adequate provision of it in the workplace is so important.
 Water improves health and brain function and is another step towards a full health and safety provision in the workplace, so it is important that all employers are aware of their responsibilities.